 The home page is a landing page

 Like all sites your website, the home page is a landing page.
 See our post on how to best design landing pages.
 Once you realize that, you've already accomplished a lot.
 Because then you're rethinking.

 Ideally, you may even collected data about your home page.
 Where do the people who land on your home page come from?
 What do they want to achieve?
 How can you help them achieve it?
 What goal does your landing page actually have?
 What information do you want to convey?

 Where did your visitors come from?

 They might read an article on your website that you shared on Instagram, for example, and only then go to the home page.
 To find out what your company actually does.
 Now you have to offer something to the users!
 And the first thing is to answer the question:

 What does the company do at all?

 You've come to the right place.
 You can breathe easy and relax and get your information!

 My suggestion here is to include three to four sentences that briefly, but precisely, explain what you offer.
 With a link underneath if you want to know more.
 That's what the internet is for - to get more information with a click.

-Let's clear up something about the big sliders: they don't work.
-Many people have written enough about this already.
-The site Should I use a carousel? is a good start.
-Also the statement "this is important, we'll put it in the sidebar!" is no longer valid.
-Because sidebars are simply not up to date - and don't fit well with responsive web design.
+About the big sliders: they don't work.
+Many have already written about this.
+The website Should I use a carousel? is a good start.
+The statement "that's important, we'll put it in the sidebar!" is unfortunately no longer possible, because the sidebar is simply no longer up-to-date - and is not compatible with responsive web design.

 This is a strategic decision that should be based on your company's corporate identity (CI).
 Your CI includes how you address your target group.
 There are basically three ways to appeal to your potential customers:

 - via the text